weaviate/weaviate-io/developers/contributor-guide/current/getting-started/git-and-github.md

 ---
 ## Contributing to Weaviate using git and GitHub

 This is a beginner's guide to using git and GitHub to help you contribute to Weaviate.
-There are four main GitHub repositories of Weaviate, which you can contribute to as beginner.
+There are four main GitHub repositories of Weaviate, which you can contribute to as a beginner.
 This includes:

-* [Weaviate](https://github.com/semi-technologies/weaviate) - our main product Weaviate core
+* [Weaviate](https://github.com/semi-technologies/weaviate) - our main product Weaviate
 * [Weaviate-io](https://github.com/semi-technologies/weaviate-io) - official Weaviate documentation
-* [Weaviate Examples](https://github.com/semi-technologies/weaviate-examples) - apps built using Weaviate vector search engine
+* [Weaviate Examples](https://github.com/semi-technologies/weaviate-examples) - apps built using Weaviate
-* [Awesome Weaviate](https://github.com/semi-technologies/awesome-weaviate) - list of examples and tutorials of how to use the Weaviate vector search engine
+* [Awesome Weaviate](https://github.com/semi-technologies/awesome-weaviate) - list of examples and tutorials of how to use the Weaviate

 ## Installing git

-The most widely used version control system is Git.
-Git keeps track of the changes you make to files, allowing you to go back to previous versions if necessary and keeping a record of what has been done.
-Git can be used locally, but in order to preserve your work or collaborate with other team members, you must push your work to a remote repository.
+Git is a version control system which keeps track of the changes you make to files, allowing you to go back to previous versions if necessary and keeping a record of what has been done.

 You need to install Git on your computer before you can use it.
 If it's already installed, updating to the most recent version is probably a good idea.
 Read more about **installing git** [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).